 Retail in Kirkby

-There are great places to visit near Kirkby including some great waterfalls, ruins, historic monuments, hiking areas, villages, rivers and streams, towns, caves, limestone pavements, geological features, mountains, cities, historic buildings, hills, castles, country parks, parks, gardens and ancient sites.
+There are great places to visit near Kirkby including some great waterfalls, ruins, historic monuments, hiking areas, villages, rivers and streams, towns, caves, limestone pavements, mountains, cities, historic buildings, hills, geological features, castles, old mines, country parks, parks, gardens and ancient sites.

-Kirkby's best nearby historic monuments can be found at Bolton Abbey, Culloden Tower, and Robin Hood's Well (Fountains).
+Kirkby's best nearby historic monuments can be found at Bolton Abbey, Rylstone Crag and Rylstone Cross, Culloden Tower, and Robin Hood's Well (Fountains).

-Don't miss Malham Cove, and Brimham Rocks's geological features if visiting the area around Kirkby.
+Don't miss York, and Ripon's cities if visiting the area around Kirkby.

-York Minster, Culloden Tower, and Beggar’s Bridge are great places to visit near Kirkby if you like historic buildings.
+Malham Cove, Grassington Lead Mines, and Brimham Rocks are great places to visit near Kirkby if you like geological features.

 Places near Kirkby feature a number of interesting country parks including Brimham Rocks.

-Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden are great places to visit near Kirkby if you like parks.
+There are a number of parks near Kirkby including Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden.

 Kirkby History